-Effective April 30, 2018, Harvard made three big changes to better manage its contingent -- or temporary -- workforce.
+Beginning in April 2018, Harvard made three big changes to better manage its contingent -- or temporary -- workforce.

 - We adopted a new business model for procurement of contingent labor -- specifically, temps from staffing agencies and Harvard-identified resources who are externally-payrolled, typically because they live and work out-of-state.

 - We entered into a new business partnership with a vendor-neutral managed service provider (MSP), Yoh, that will rationalize and then optimize the supply base over time.

 - We implemented a new vendor management system (or VMS), Fieldglass.
 The system will be used by Harvard Managers, the MSP, suppliers, and contingent workers.
-It is allowing us to automate the new process from "req to check" and provide unprecedented visbility into the details of Harvard's spend.
+It is allowing us to automate the new process from "req to check" and provide complete visbility into the details of Harvard's spend.